Filmmaker Biography of D.L. Lang

 My experience at PEGASYS garnered me the necessary experience to work at KXOK, a locally owned television station.
 I worked there during the summer of 2002, barely 19 years old, between my freshman and sophomore semesters at Northern Oklahoma College.
 I filmed live newscasts, and edited commercials and television shows for the station.
 The most notable project I worked on was filming a 2002 Oklahoma gubernatorial debate at Oakwood Mall.
 KXOK was connected to the community radio station KUAL and Grey was nominated as artist of the week on August 1st, 2002 and May 21st, 2003, and given airplay and a live radio interview during which I accompanied him to the radio station.

 We met Charlie Maupin and Maggie Abel at the Paseo Arts Festival in 2003.
-In 2004 Charlie and Maggie later invited me to be the editor of their windsurfing and kiteboarding film, Liquid Wind.
+Later that year Charlie and Maggie later invited me to be the editor of their windsurfing and kiteboarding film, Liquid Wind.
 An intense look at the kite boarding and wind surfing phenomenon on Lake Hefner in Oklahoma City, Oklahoma.
 Includes musical contributions from Oklahoma artists Grey, Jon Carrube, Chris Stephens, Brad Davis, Mary Catherine Reynolds, and Louise Goldberg.
 Includes interviews with top Oklahoma wind surfers and kite boarders, weather experts, and those responsible for bringing this extreme water sport to Lake Hefner.

 By this time I was living in Oklahoma City and attending the University of Oklahoma, having decided to major in Film.
 We premiered the film January 29th, 2004 at the University of Oklahoma’s Meacham Auditorium.
 It was accepted into the 2004 Bare Bones Film Festival and won Best Film Trailer, and won 1st Place in Sports at the 2004 PEGASYS Videofest.
 It also showed at Digital Independent Film Festival in Hawaii on May 1st, 2004 and the DeadCenter Film Festival in Oklahoma City on June 11th, 2004.
 To this day it still broadcasts occasionally on OETA, Oklahoma’s PBS station, having first aired on February 5th, 2004.